-The original church from the 13th century was a small building consisting of one nave, a square chancel and a low tower on the west side.
-The gothic church was still a one-nave church with a cross vault, but it had a sacristy on the north side, side chapels at the north and south side of the nave, a narrower three-side ended chancel and a tower raised by two floors.
+The original church from the 13th century was a small building consisting of one nave, a square chancel from the east side and a low tower on the west side.
+The gothic church was still a one-nave building with a cross vault inside, but it had a sacristy on the north side, side chapels at the north and south side of the nave, a narrower three-side ended chancel and a tower raised by two floors.

-The church has a bronze baptismal font, made by master Jodak in 1476 and the most valuable monument in the gothic chapel of St. Barbara – a skilful gothic altar, carved in 1509 by Master Pavol of Levoča.
+Among the medieval furnishings in the church there are a bronze baptismal font, made by master Jodak in 1476 and the most valuable monument in the gothic chapel of St. Barbara – a skilful gothic altar, carved in 1509 by Master Pavol of Levoča.
 On the south side of the nave there is an altar of Saint Mary Magdalene from the end of the fifteenth century, and in the niche of the southern facade of the church, a late-gothic sculptural work of an unknown author from the end of the 15th century.